rajansaumya/rajansaumya/README.md

 ## Hey 👋, I'm Saumya Rajan!

-A Android developer from [India][about-India].
+An Android developer from [India][about-India].
 I currently work with engineering team at [ScoopWhoop][scoopwhoop].
 I love building applications & discussing new product ideas.
 Reach out to me on [twitter][twitter] if you'd like to talk ✌️

 Here are some [🦜 parrots](https://cultofthepartyparrot.com):